-A measurable indicator of an individual’s impact is the number of citations to articles and books they’ve written, as a crude measure of how much their work is being used to advance the research of others.
-This raw count of citations will vary depending on what the data source includes, and it’s hard to compare for researchers in different fields and at different career stages.
+Be aware: raw citation counts will vary depending on the data source, and it is hard to compare researchers in different fields and at different career stages.
 Citation counts can be found in:

-- Google Scholar: This free database, huge but still in beta-testing, counts citations from both scholarly and non-scholarly sources.
-For tips on finding citations in it, see Citation Research LibGuide: Google Scholar.
+- Google Scholar: This free database counts citations from both scholarly and non-scholarly sources.

-Some web platforms provide download counts for individual hosted publications.
-This activity measure indicates interest at that level, but because of non-uniform criteria, there is no standard way to aggregate counts from different systems.
+Some platforms provide download counts for individual publications.
 Examples of platforms that provide download counts include the University’s Digital Conservancy (via an item's Stats Display), and Public Library of Science (in an article's Metrics tab).

-- Web of Knowledge by generating a Citation Report for a specified author, as shown in this Web of Knowledge tutorial.
+- Web of Knowledge, by generating a Citation Report for a specified author.

-- Scopus by searching for an authors name or clicking on a linked author field, as described in this tip sheet.
+- Scopus, by searching for an author's name or clicking on a linked author name anywhere in the database.

-- Google Scholar, after installing a tool such as the Google Scholar Universal Gadget, Publish or Perish software, or the Scholarometer add-on for Firefox or Chrome browsers.
+- Google Scholar, after installing a tool such as the Google Scholar Universal Gadget, Publish or Perish software.

 Back to Research Impact Measures Home